maximromanov/Kitabat_wRoutine/README.md

 **NB: Capitalization** Words in Arabic titles get annoyingly capitalized.
 The simple and easiest solution: make sure that the language of the publication is set to `Arabic` (select a record > Info tab > Language).
 After that capitalization will remain exactly the way it is in Zotero.

+## Issue with Zotero-citations plugin

+* [August 5, 2019] For some reason, it stopped working --- it cannot connect to Zotero; it thinks that it is not open, while it is.
+* Alternative solution is `autocomplete-bibtex` package: not as nice, but does the trick --- this one connects to the BibTeX file.

 # To Generate the Final Text

 Simpy run the `wRoutine.py` script (for example, in*Terminal*, from the project’s folder run: `python3 wRoutine.py`).
 On Windows you may need to give the full path to python (version 3.x).
 This script will collect all pieces into the main draft and then will generate a PDF-file.